xma711/notebook/programming/assembly/c_to_assembly/README.md

 To do
 ------------

-Find a good way to compile assembly codes in linux and run it.
+Find a good way to compile assembly codes in Linux and run it.

 Nasm seems a promising tool.